Ten Days of Food, Farms and Fermentation in Reedsburg

-Weaving through the spectacular Driftless Area around Reedsburg is the fifty-mile-long Farm/Art DTour, a journey that can be traveled by car, private bus, motorcycle or bicycle.
-As the main attraction exploring the timeless connections between land and people, the Farm/Art DTour complements the cooking demos, food samples and culinary seminars on the menu at the nationally-acclaimed, ten-day-long Reedsburg Fermentation Fest, running October 4 through 13, 2014.
+Weaving through the spectacular Driftless Area around Reedsburg is the fifty-mile-long Farm/Art DTour.
+As the main attraction exploring the timeless connections between land and people, the Farm/Art DTour complements the cooking demos, food samples and culinary seminars on the menu at the nationally-acclaimed, ten-day-long Reedsburg Fermentation Fest kicking off in early October.

-Billed as A Live Culture Convergence, the Fermentation Fest is a delicious and educational way to hone your cheese making or baking skills, join internationally renowned “fermentation fetishist,” Sandor Katz, author of Wild Fermentation, to ferment your own sauerkraut and dill pickles, or sample a spectrum of live cultured and homemade dishes from Scratch.
-With numerous culinary classes on all things fermented – including chocolate, sourdough bread, kombucha, kefir, beer, wine, hard cider, sausage and corned beef – there’s plenty to taste.
-Plus, workshops on beekeeping, raising chickens and making compost jump-start participants eager to live the good life.
+With numerous culinary classes on all things fermented – including chocolate, sourdough bread, kombucha, kefir, beer, wine, hard cider, homemade soda, sausage and corned beef – there’s plenty to taste.
+Plus, workshops on beekeeping, raising chickens and making compost jumpstart participants eager to live the good life.